What are Premium Bonds?

 There is also the ability to redeem an investment holding at any time for the original price paid.

 Investors can buy Premium Bonds at £1 each for a minimum investment of £25 and they must be held for a calendar month before they qualify to enter the prize draw.
+The maximum amount you can invest in premium bonds is £50,000.

 How do Premium Bonds work?